Booleans

 // || stops at first truthy value

-const value = "default" || getValue(); // getValue() never runs if "default" is truthy
+const value = "default" || getValue(); // getValue() not called if "default" is truthy

 Toggle boolean